 1. Demonstrate progress from beginning levels of clinical competence toward intermediate levels of competence across all units of the Competency Based Occupational Standards for Speech Pathologists - Entry level and in reasoning, communication, professionalism, and lifelong learning.

-2. Experience (directly or indirectly) clinical management of acquired disorders in the areas of language, speech, swallowing, voice, fluency and multi-modal communication in adults. range of speech, language, voice, fluency or swallowing disorders in adults.
+2. Experience (directly or indirectly) clinical management of adults with disorders across the range of practice areas of language, speech, swallowing, voice, fluency and multi-modal communication.

 3. Communicate their observations and clinical findings verbally and in writing in a professional and ethical manner.